paulmillr/micro-eth-signer/README.md

 - 🔍 Reliable: 150MB of test vectors from EIPs, ethers and viem
 - ✍️ Transactions: Create, sign and decode complex txs using human-readable hints
 - 🆎 Call smart contracts: Chainlink and Uniswap APIs are included
-- 🦺 Typescript-friendly ABI and RLP decoding
+- 🦺 Typescript-friendly ABI, RLP and SSZ decoding
 - 🪶 1200 lines for core functionality

 Check out article [ZSTs, ABIs, stolen keys and broken legs](https://github.com/paulmillr/micro-eth-signer/discussions/20) about caveats of secure ABI parsing found during development of the library.